pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 > - At each step of accumulation search for the accumulated string in the list of the symbols allowed in SMILES.
 > - Terminate the search and move to accumulating next symbol with regards to the last match, when the longest symbol possible is exceeded by the accumulated string.

+So, it is time to build toy parser V2, which will parse first two symbols in the triples of symbols allowed in SMILES using this new cool strategy.

 **This is much simpler than the current approach and should work.
 Also, it is a fully verifiable approach, since for each symbol pair it is possible to append each symbol allowed in SMILES and just check for mistakes.**

 ## Current status and further objectives